Tyreek Hill Player Prop Bets for the NFL Playoffs | Kansas City vs. Buffalo 1/23/2022

 Season Stats

 - Hill's 1,239 receiving yards lead all receivers on the Chiefs.
-He's been targeted 159 times and has totaled 111 receptions and nine touchdowns (72.9 yards per game).
+He's been targeted 159 times and has totaled 111 catches and nine touchdowns (72.9 yards per game).

+- So far this season, 23.6% of the 675 passes thrown by his team have gone Hill's way.

+- The Chiefs have called a pass in 61.0% of their plays from scrimmage this year while staying on the ground 39.0% of the time.
+This offensive attack ranks fourth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Bills.